#1 in Sleep Product Research

 Take a few sips of ice-cold water throughout the night.
 This will cool your core temperature leaving you more comfortable.
 (Do not, however, drink an ice-cold caffeinated beverage since this may keep you awake.)

 Because cold air is denser than warm air, it sinks to near the floor or ground.
 Therefore, you may find that sleeping on the floor on a hot night is a few degrees cooler than sleeping in your bed which is higher up.
-Or for a more dramatic difference, if your bedroom in upstairs consider sleeping downstairs on a hot night.
+Or for a more dramatic difference, if your bedroom is upstairs consider sleeping downstairs on a hot night.